205 - 460 Springbank Dr.

 CANADA

-Depression is one of the most common mental health illnesses that affects how you feel, think and act.
-Depression can elicit feelings of sadness and a loss of interest in activities that you previously enjoyed.
-Depression can cause both emotional and physical pain that can affect your ability to function at work, at home and in other social settings.
+Depression can elicit feelings of sadness and a loss of interest in activities that people who suffer from it used to find pleasurable.
+Depression can cause both emotional and physical pain that can affect your ability to function at work, at home, and in other social settings as well.

 It is important to note that these symptoms must be present for at least 2 weeks before a diagnosis of depression can be made.
+It matters to consult with a trusted and credible mental health professional

 CBT for depression typically includes the following components:

 If you think that you are suffering from depression, just remember, you are not alone and that with some help from Archways, there are things that you can do to help yourself feel better.
+Archways Centre for CBT is here to help you treat and manage your depression using cognitive behaviour therapy (CBT) in our Anxiety and Mood Clinic.

 Our Anxiety and Mood Clinic can help with depression by providing a variety of treatment options, such as therapy, medication, and lifestyle changes.
-One of our mental health professionals at the clinic will assess your symptoms and develop a treatment plan that is tailored to your specific needs.
-Therapy options may include CBT, which helps individuals identify and change negative thought patterns, and increase purposeful and meaningful behaviours.
-Lifestyle changes may also be addressed, and medications, such as antidepressants, may also be recommended to help manage symptoms.
+One of our mental health professionals at the clinic will assess your symptoms and develop a treatment plan that’s tailored to your specific needs.